sylcrala/cognitive_sandbox/README.md

 ### The Agents

 Each `Agent` operates in a **6-dimensional cognitive-emotional space**, reduced from the original 11D design for greater interpretability and long-term stability.
 What you see in the sandbox are 2D projections of their 6D positioning.
-Age is derived from w, the birth time, so it's not considered it's own independent dimension.
+Note: `age` is derived from `w` (birth time) and is not considered its own independent dimension.

 #### Key Dimensions: